-It is clear that the SPARE based models are able to capture the parametric behavior for fairly large variations.
+that the SPARE based models are able to capture the parametric behavior for fairly large variations.
 CORE exhibits a similar behavior, but loses accuracy as frequency rises.
-The accuracy of VPMTBR varies and deteriorates when the variations increase (for the same ROM size). p_2 has a less relevant effect, and all the algorithms are able to capture it accurately, although the SPARE based techniques display a smoother behavior.
+The accuracy of VPMTBR varies and deteriorates when the variations increase (for the same ROM size). p_2 has a less relevant effect, and all the algorithms are able to capture its effect, although it is obvious that SPARE based techniques maintain a smoother accuracy.